Woman, her paramour strangulate husband to death in Bandipora: Police

 During the course of investigation and from spot visit, it came to the fore that “the case looks more of a murder than a suicide” the police statement read.

-Many suspects were brought for questioning during which it came to light that wife of the deceased along with her illegitimate partner namely Shahzad Ahmad Dar, who were in extra marital affair with each other, administered some sedative drugs to the deceased and strangulated him to death.
+Many suspects were brought for questioning during which it came to light that wife of the deceased along with her illegitimate partner namely Shahzad Ahmad Dar had administered some sedative drugs to the deceased and strangulated him to death.

 Consequently, a case under section 302 IPC was registered in Police Station Bandipora and further investigation has been taken up.

-The duo has, as per police, admitted to their crime and have been arrested.
+The duo has, as per police, admitted to their crime and has been arrested.
 Further investigation is going on.